ImJustPiyush/HTF_Project/README.md

 # HTF_Project
-one stop solution to the gamerzz out there searching for the tournaments to compete in
+one-stop solution to the gamers out there searching for the tournaments to compete in